 - A free balenaCloud account to setup and manage the Pi

 - Download and install the balena CLI tools - to be installed on your computer, allowing you to install the project code on the Pi

 The first task is to connect the display to the GPIO header on your Raspberry Pi.
 I used a Raspberry Pi Zero W which is supplied without pin headers, this meant that I was able to fit it in a much smaller space, but does mean I had to solder wiring to the Pi.
 Note: if you’re using my case design you’ll have to solder the wires to the Pi after the display is inserted into the case.

 I’ve included the pinout below which is for the 2.8” display that I got from AliExpress.
 Other SSD1322 (or even other controllers) based displays will probably work fine, you just need to be a bit careful of the pinouts and double-check that they’re correct before powering on.

-Note: Some displays have a solder-blob or zero-ohm resistor jumper on the back of the board that you may need to move in order to enable the display for SPI communication.
+Important note, if your display isn't working check this first!: Some displays have a solder-blob or zero-ohm resistor jumper on the back of the board that you may need to move in order to enable the display for SPI communication.
 If you don't get any output, check this first!
 In the case of my display it meant moving

 R5 to enable